JohnE-Szwec/Darey.IO-DEVOPS-Projects/PROJECT-1 LAMP STACK IMPLEMENTATION/project-1.md

   * The keypair is need to securely connect to the new EC2 instance from my local computer.
 ![KeyPair selection](./images/keypair-1.PNG)

-Also during the creation I chose the __security group__ i had crated in a previuos step.
+Also during the creation I chose the __security group__ I had crated in a previuos step.
 ![scegrp-select-](./images/ec2secgrpsel.PNG)
 When my EC2 instance is completed the Instance state will indicate runnnig.
 I also ensured the __Status Check__ is 2/2 checks passed